How To Explore Prague On A Family Vacation

-If you’re planning a visit to Europe with your children, consider adding this eastern European gem to your itinerary.
-Here are five things we think will engage you and your kids in one of the most historic and beautiful cities in all of Europe.
+Here are five must-see attractions we think will engage you and your kids in one of the most historic and beautiful cities in the world.

 Prague Castle and the St. Vitus Cathedral overlook the city from the east side of the Vltava River and the Charles Bridge.
 Both are incredible historic and architectural wonders.

 Give yourself half a day to fully explore both if your kids can handle it.
-Be sure to hire a tour guide so you get all of the details and stories about the castle.
+Consider hiring a tour guide so you get all of the details and stories about the castle and its Bohemian residents.

 Most European cities have some version of a town square, but Prague’s Old Town Square is something special.
-Surrounded by open air restaurants and packed with street performers and other fun activities, time spent simply wandering among the people in the square on a sunny day is leaves most kids bouncing with excitement.
+It’s surrounded by open air restaurants and packed with street performers and other fun activities.
+Little kids in particular can be quite running around among the people in the square and watching all the activities on a sunny day.

 On any given day you might find find puppeteers, musicians, magicians, and people selling toys and crafts.
 Many backpackers who have found themselves low on cash will take to busking at Old Town Square, so expect to see people blowing giant bubbles for the kids to play with, people in costume vying for your attention, and plenty of others who are happy to entertain you and the kids for a few Czech crowns.

-The astronomical clocks are located located just off Old Town Square at the Old Town Hall is arguably one of the world’s most famous.
-Not just a timepiece, these clocks also indicate the position of the sun and the moon, and often will illustrate the location of constellations and other heavenly bodies, as well.
+The astronomical clocks, located located just off Old Town Square at the Old Town Hall, are arguably one of the world’s most famous.
+Not just a timepiece, these clocks also indicate the position of the sun and the moon, and often illustrate the location of constellations and other heavenly bodies, as well.

-Nearly destroyed by fire during World War II, the clock has motorized figurines that ring a bell on the hour.
-One of the twelve apostles makes an appearance above the clock at the same time.
-Try to visit at noon when all twelve apostles come out, but be prepared for crowds.
+Nearly destroyed by fire during World War II, the clocks have motorized figurines that ring a bell on the hour as one of the twelve apostles makes an appearance above the clock.
+Try to visit at noon when all twelve apostles come out (but be prepared for crowds).

 Opened in 1931, the Prague Zoo is consistently ranked as one of the top five zoological parks in the world.
-Located to the north of the Old Town area, the zoo is accessible by taxi, public transport, or even a ferry on the Vltava.
+Located just north of Old Town, the zoo is accessible by taxi, public transport or a ferry on the Vltava.

-Performances vary throughout the year but these include classic opera tales such as Don Giovanni and The Magic Flute, which highlight the work of Mozart.
+Don’t assume this is an activity just for preschoolers.
+Performances vary throughout the year and include classic opera tales such as Don Giovanni and The Magic Flute, which highlight the work of Mozart, which older kids and even tweens can find entertaining.
 They also offer special tours and events and a “make your own marionette” session for a truly unique souvenir.

 Prague is a beautiful and fascinating city that appeals to people of all ages.
 Be sure to put this vibrant Czech city on your next Eurpean itinerary.